-Our new name, Graceworks Lutheran Services, became effective in January 2006 and expresses a motivaton to offer works in faithful response to God’s grace.
+The organization’s new name, Graceworks Lutheran Services, became effective in January 2006 and expresses a motivation to offer works in faithful response to God’s grace.
 The name captures the organization’s Lutheran heritage and conveys the rich meaning associated with its work.

-Graceworks Lutheran Services corporate office is located on the 100-acre Bethany Village campus in Centerville, Ohio.
-Graceworks deployed a $47 million expansion project from 2006 through 2009 that enlarged and transformed Bethany Village, one of Ohio’s most respected Continuing Care Retirement Communities.
+Graceworks Lutheran Services’ corporate office is located on the 100-acre Bethany Village campus in Centerville, Ohio.
+Graceworks deploys a $47 million expansion project from 2006 through 2009 that enlarges and transforms Bethany Village, one of Ohio’s most respected Continuing Care Retirement Communities.

-During 2007, the most robust construction year of the expansion project, Graceworks generated $232 million in economic impact for the Dayton area and tri-state region.
+During 2007, the most robust construction year of the expansion project, Graceworks generates $232 million in economic impact for the Dayton area and tri-state region.

 Bethany Village revamps oldest cottage neighborhood, razes 12 homes and rebuilds nine new Grand Cottages.

 The Bethany Rehabilitation Center (BRC) undergoes a major gym expansion, providing over 5,000 sq. ft. of space.
 Occupational therapy receives a dedicated space as well.

 Graceworks Housing Services opens a new home in Forest Park Cincinnati to better serve residents.